rebeccagoldberg/rebeccagoldberg.github.io/index.md

   title: Rebecca Goldberg Consulting
   image: assets/img/logo1.png
   text: >
-    Working with philanthropies, nonprofits, and educators to expand equitable learning opportunities within and outside of schools
+    Partnering with foundations and nonprofits to remove barriers and create equitable learning environments so that all young people thrive.
   action: # action button is optional
     label: Find Out More
     url: '#about'